 The systematic literature search did not identify any relevant studies that specifically addressed the complications of bilateral cochlear implantation.
-Multiple databases have been searched with cross-referencing and input from experts to identify studies on the complications of bilateral cochlear implantation.
+Multiple databases have been searched with cross-referencing and input from experts to identify studies on the complications of bilateral cochlear implantation and information about the reliability of cochlear implant devices.